About

 Who We Are

-The Village Potters Clay Center is a vibrant creative community dedicated to the exploration of clay.
-We are a collective of six resident potters.
-The 18,000 sq. foot facility houses six private studios, three fully equipped educational studios, thirteen varying atmospheric kilns, retail gallery, and clay company that distributes both Laguna Clays and Standard clays, as well as pottery tools.
-Our center’s gallery is one of Western NC’s premier galleries selling fine ceramic art and functional work by our six resident potters.
+The 18,000 sq. foot facility houses six private Resident Potter studios, eighteen joint-use Working Studios for emerging professional potters, three fully equipped educational classrooms, thirteen varying atmospheric kilns, a retail gallery, and clay company that distributes clay (Laguna and Standard clays), raw materials, and pottery tools.
+Our center’s gallery is one of Western NC’s premier galleries selling fine ceramic art and functional work by our six resident potters and handful of our Working Studio tenants.

-Our extensive educational programs offer both in-person and live online classes for adults, demonstrations and hands-on workshops,
+Our extensive educational programs offer both in-person and live online classes for adults, demonstrations and hands-on workshops, as well as an Advanced Studies Ceramics Program (designed around Independent Study and Mentoring).

 Mission